2025 NRL Grand Final: Second half

+Half-time—54th minute

 Melbourne started as the stronger team in the few minutes into the second half, continuing the momentum they established at the end of the first half.
 Melbourne received possession of the ball quickly after Reynolds kicked the ball out on the full during Brisbane's first attacking set.
 This led to Tui Kamikamica seemingly crossing over for a try during the next set play.
 This try was overturned by bunker referee Klein, as the video evidence uncovered that Kamikamica had dropped the ball just before the try line due to pressure from Walsh.
 With the Kamikamica no-try, Brisbane began turning the momentum around, while Melbourne started to appear rattled by the dropped try and began making errors in their defensive structure.
 The Kamikamica error also leading to Brisbane scoring a try the next set, with Gehamat Shibasaki beating Meaney in a one-on-one play, crossing over as Melbourne's defence began to fatigue and struggled to keep up with Brisbane's attack.

 Eight minutes into the second half, while trying to chase down the Melbourne defensive line, Reynolds suffered a calf injury after a kick and chase attempt.
 After repeatedly trying to stand up and continue on, and then trying to walk off the field without assistance, Reynolds was carried from the field by Brisbane's trainers, bursting into tears once he reached the sideline and was taken directly to the change rooms to undergo medical assessment, subsequently ruled unfit to continue.
 Hunt was then moved to halfback, while Mam continued as five eighth.
 With Reynolds out, Walsh became the designated kicker for Brisbane.

 With Reynolds off the field, Brisbane continued the momentum they had gained after the Kamikamica no-try, with Brisbane being given a penalty after Grant was found to have tripped Mam over in the midfield.
 Mam then managed to force a goal line dropout after a perfect kick that landed in the scoring area forcing Melbourne to scramble and stop the scoring attempt.
 After winning a short kick off, Walsh continued his phenomenal form, fooling Melbourne's defence to all be offside leading to Brisbane being given another six tackles.
 Brisbane looked as though they had scored again with Josiah Karapani reaching the tryline, only for Walsh's pass to Karapani ruled to be forward.
 Melbourne received the ball back, only for Warbrick to quickly lose the ball from a tackle by Mam, giving Brisbane the ball back.